Ahi tuna poke bowls are a fresh, fast, and filling take on the Hawaiian dish with rice, veg, and a spicy mayo drizzle.

 What is a poke bowl?

 So a poke bowl is usually rice in a bowl and topped with that flavorful marinated raw tuna poke (or salmon poke, which I love!).
-It also has other delicious toppings like seaweed salad, tobiko or masago, green onions, diced up fruit and vegetables like mango and cucumber, sesame seeds, nori strips, bean sprouts, eel sauce, pickled ginger, the list goes on and on.
+It also has other delicious toppings like seaweed salad, tobiko or masago, green onions, diced up fruit and vegetables like mango and cucumber, sesame seeds, nori strips, furikake (a Japanese seasoning made with nori), bean sprouts, eel sauce, pickled ginger, the list goes on and on.

 You could think of it like a raw fish salad or like deconstructed sushi rolls.
 All that sushi goodness that’s wrapped up in a roll is on display right there in your bowl, with none of the fuss of being an expert sushi chef.